 As a dancer in the Om Laila Troupe in it’s heyday, Sandy has performed at The International Bellydance Conference of Canada open stage, Midnight Mirage, Lula Lounge, Kensington Market Pedestrian Sundays as well as private events and fundraisers.
 Sandy was part of a unique percussion experiment directed by Roula Said, where she engaged in Om Laila-style alchemy of dance, drumming, zyll-playing and Arabic singing.
 Through this project, Sandy later performed as a Funkabelly Allstar, alongside Nomadica at Funkabelly events.

-Sandy is a member of Serpentina North Ensemble, an American Tribal Style (ATS)/Improvisational tribal Style (ITS) troupe under co-founder and director of the troupe, Orkideh.
+Sandy is a member of Serpentina North Ensemble, a tribal group improv dance form that fuses American Tribal Style (ATS)/Improvisational tribal Style (ITS) and various other group formats, under co-founder and director of the troupe, Orkideh.
 With a never-ending vocabulary of moves for this powerful group dance, Serpentina is versed in both improvisational styles as well as choreography.

 With a longstanding appreciation for vintage dance, Sandy studied Charleston and solo jazz under Joanna Kassoulides.
 As a longstanding dancer with the 1920’s flapper troupe, the Sugar Shakers, Sandy shared her love of all things flapper far and wide at festivals, weddings and vintage themed events such as Electro Swing Club and Salon Noir.